peterklingelhofer/uwebsocketsjs-helmet/README.md

 ```

 ## Note on installing uWebSockets.js
 Installing uWebSockets.js for the first time can be a little unintuitive.
-Grab your desired release tag from [uWebSockets.js](https://github.com/uNetworking/uWebSockets.js) and replace the `#v20.43.0` in the commands below with your desired release tag.
+Find your desired release tag in the [uWebSockets.js repository
+](https://github.com/uNetworking/uWebSockets.js) and replace the `#v20.43.0` in the commands below with your desired release tag.

 Install the package using npm: